candycanejs/candycane-cli/README.md

 nodemon dist/bin/www
 ```

+By default, this server will run on `http://localhost:3000`.

 ## Registering Routes

 When working in our application, the first thing we will need to do is register a new route in our application.